10:45 a.m., Monday-Friday, Amphitheater

 As a species, as communities, and as individuals, we have altered our physical world, with both beneficial and devastating effects.
 From our earliest history, humanity’s movement across the globe—driven by survival and curiosity—has impacted our environment.
 With such exploration also comes a greater understanding of our relationship to the planet.
 From the depths of the ocean to the plains of Africa, humans are searching for ways to make positive change and help protect the ecosystems and species that contribute to our essential biodiversity on Earth.
-During this week, in partnership with National Geographic and a renowned team of explorers and scientists, we look at our past, present and future impact on the planet.
+During this week, in partnership with National Geographic and a renowned team of explorers, scientists and journalists, we look at our past, present and future impact on the planet.

 Week Three :: July 8–15

 For decades, Chautauqua Institution has brought people of different faiths – and no faith – together for civil, enlightening dialogue.
 Building on that work, this week we dive even deeper into questions of identity, religion and community.
 Pew Research Center reports that religions are undergoing dramatic change: a decline in mainstream Christianity and practicing Judaism, demographic shifts pointing toward a growing Muslim population, and more young people than ever who claim no affiliation with any organized religion.
 Some detect crisis amidst these changes, but in this week we look to the possibilities.
 What impacts do shifting religious norms mean for other aspects of public life?
 How are churches reinventing themselves as moral centers of the communities they serve?
 Together, we imagine the future of faith and of religion as we have come to know it.

 Week Four ::July 15–22

 A Partnership with the Center for Strategic and International Studies